kubeflow/examples/digit_recognition/README.md

 To create pipeline using the Kale JupyterLab extension

+1. Clone GitHub repo and navigate to this directory

-1. Install the requirements.txt file
+2. Install the requirements.txt file

+3. Launch the digit-recognizer-kale.ipynb Notebook

-2. Enable the Kale extension in JupyterLab
+4. Enable the Kale extension in JupyterLab

-3. The notebook's cells are automatically annotated with Kale tags
+5. The notebook's cells are automatically annotated with Kale tags

    With the use of Kale tags we define the following: